Main Goals of the Hungarian Lifelong Learning Strategy

 - The fifth one addresses the improvement of the effectiveness of adult training and the development of a support system of targeted adult training.
 The quality and effectiveness of adult training shall be developed in order to provide higher level, wider scale and more differentiated adult training services to the disadvantaged social groups by applying target group-tailored, competence centred programmes, curricula, teaching aids and methods built on professional requirements.

 The people who would most need it are the ones who are left out of the learning activities following school education and training.
-They often do not perceive the advantages of learning, they are not informed sufficiently about their learning opportunities, they cannot see the correlations between the outcomes of the learning activity and their social-economic benefits.
-The incentives of learning, the cost-sharing facilities motivating the individual’s learning activity are missing.
+They often do not perceive the advantages of learning, not informed sufficiently about their learning opportunities, or cannot see the correlations between the outcomes of the learning activity and their social-economic benefits.
 The success of increasing participation in lifelong learning is also based on the individual’s motivation, the widening of the learning opportunities, as well as on the expansion of the aids of non-formal and informal learning.

 Therefore, the third comprehensive objective aims at developing the incentive and supportive aids and services of learning.